| Picture | Object

 in Earth orbit and given a Cosmos designation.
 Therefore

 this mission was designated Cosmos 359.
-The failed

 Venus probe in violent tumble was received on 66.2 MHz